RBAtkins0n/PayWeb_PrestaShop/README.md

 # PayWeb_PrestaShop
 ## DPO PayGate PrestaShop plugin v1.0.1 for PrestaShop v 1.6.x.x

 This is the DPO PayGate PayWeb3 plugin for PrestaShop.
-Please feel free to contact the DPO PayGate support team at support@paygate.co.za should you require any assistance.
+Please feel free to contact the DPO PayGate support team at supportsa@dpogroup.com should you require any assistance.

 ## Installation